 From Eq.~\eqref{eq:offshellamp}, the diphoton cross section depends on the product $g_{agg}\,g_{a\gamma\gamma}$.
 In terms of the underlying Wilson coefficients this corresponds to

 The diphoton channel therefore constrains only this specific combination of $c_{\tilde G},c_{\tilde W},c_{\tilde B}$, and cannot disentangle the individual coefficients.
-Independent information from other channels is required to lift this degeneracy, as will be shown in the global analysis.
+Independent information from other channels is required to lift this degeneracy, as it will be shown in the global analysis.
 This single channel cannot provide independent bounds on either coupling, but only on their product.
-This limitation highlights the importance of combining complementary channels, as we will do in the global fit.
+This limitation highlights the importance of combining complementary channels.